 Our detailed computational models of the hippocampus and prefrontal cortex integrate vast amounts of neuroscientific data.
 Using these models we can simultaneously test a large number of virtual medications and identify promising drug candidates and novel treatment mechanisms.

-In addition, the models can help us understand the connections between brain cell abnormalities and patients’ symptoms—mechanisms that conventional neuroscience has struggled to clarify.
+Part and parcel of our work is actualizing rigorously defined biomarkers of psychiatric illness in computational models.
+Such models can help us understand the connections between brain cell abnormalities and patients’ symptoms—mechanisms that conventional neuroscience has struggled to clarify.

 Although our work is not defined by a particular disease, we currently focus on psychotic disorders including schizophrenia and bipolar disorder.
 Potentially we will apply our approach to autism and Alzheimer’s disease.